k00ni/pdfparser/README.md

 ### Parsing a PDF file

-Parsing a PDF from a file directly is the easiest option and also uses the least amount of memory.
+Parsing a PDF from a file directly is the easiest option.
 To do so, simply call the `parseFile` method on a `PdfParser` instance:

 ```php
 use PrinsFrank\PdfParser;